 A Guide to Filing a Utility (Non-Provisional) Patent Application

-Patents are a type of intellectual property protection provided for inventions and new discoveries.
+Patents are a type of intellectual property protection.
+Patents protect inventions and discoveries.
 Generally, an invention that is a product or process that is useful, novel, and non-obvious is eligible for patent protection.

 Definition of a Utility Patent